Adrenal insufficiency: Signs and symptoms

 Signs and symptoms include: hypoglycemia, hyperpigmentation, dehydration, weight loss, and disorientation.
 Additional signs and symptoms include weakness, tiredness, dizziness, low blood pressure that falls further when standing (orthostatic hypotension), cardiovascular collapse, muscle aches, nausea, vomiting, and diarrhea.
 These problems may develop gradually and insidiously.
 Addison's disease can present with tanning of the skin that may be patchy or even all over the body.
-Characteristic sites of tanning are skin creases (e.g. of the hands) and the inside of the cheek (buccal mucosa).
+Characteristic sites of tanning are skin creases (e.g., of the hands) and the inside of the cheek (buccal mucosa).
 Goitre and vitiligo may also be present.
 Eosinophilia may also occur.
 Hyponatremia is a sign of secondary insufficiency.

 Pathophysiology

-When functioning normally, the adrenal glands secrete glucocorticoids (primarily, cortisol) in the zona fasciculata and mineralocorticoids (primarily, aldosterone) in the zona glomerulosa to regulate metabolism, blood pressure, and electrolyte balance.
-Adrenal hormone production is controlled by the hypothalamic-pituitary-adrenal axis, in which the hypothalamus produces corticotropin-releasing hormone (CRH), which stimulates the pituitary gland to produce adrenocorticotropic hormone (ACTH), which stimulates the adrenal gland to produce cortisol.
+When functioning normally, the adrenal glands secrete glucocorticoids (primarily cortisol) in the zona fasciculata and mineralocorticoids (primarily aldosterone) in the zona glomerulosa to regulate metabolism, blood pressure, and electrolyte balance.
+Adrenal hormone production is controlled by the hypothalamic–pituitary–adrenal axis, in which the hypothalamus produces corticotropin-releasing hormone (CRH), which stimulates the pituitary gland to produce adrenocorticotropic hormone (ACTH), which stimulates the adrenal gland to produce cortisol.
 High levels of cortisol inhibit the production of both CRH and ACTH, forming a negative feedback loop.
 The types of adrenal insufficiency thus refer to the level of the axis in which the dysfunction originates: primary, secondary, and tertiary for adrenal glands, pituitary gland, and hypothalamus, respectively.

-In adrenal insufficiency, there is a deficiency in cortisol production which may be accompanied by a deficiency in aldosterone production (predominantly in primary adrenal insufficiency).
+In adrenal insufficiency, cortisol production is deficient, which may be accompanied by a deficiency in aldosterone production (predominantly in primary adrenal insufficiency).
 Depending on the cause and type of adrenal insufficiency, the mechanism of the disease differs.
 Generally, the symptoms manifest through the systemic effects of cortisol and aldosterone.
 In secondary and tertiary adrenal insufficiency, there is no effect on the production of aldosterone within the zona glomerulosa as this process is regulated by the renin–angiotensin–aldosterone system (RAAS), not ACTH.

 Adrenal insufficiency can also affect the zona reticularis and disrupt production of androgens, which are precursors to testosterone and estrogen.
 This leads to a deficiency of sex hormones and can contribute to symptoms of depression and menstrual irregularities.